MobileAppDevelopment-Spring2026/Project-1-Campus-Pulse/README.md

 ## Overview

 Welcome to my Campus Pulse project repository!
-This project aims to
+This project aims to develop a mobile application that helps students discover campus events, collaborate with classmates, and participate in social activities.
+Campus Pulse will serve as a central platform where students can easily find events that match their interests, academic goals, or career paths.

 ## Group Member: